Homework, Exams, Etc.

 More Information

 Permissions.
 The following material is licensed under a Attribution-NonCommercial-ShareAlike 4.0 International license.
 Anyone is welcome to download, print, use, copy, and/or distribute anything on this page, either electronically or on paper.
 You do not need to ask my permission.
-If you do use any of this material, please include a link back to this web page, either directly or through the mnenomic shortcut http://algorithms.wtf.
+If you do use the material, please include a link back to this web page, either directly or through the mnenomic shortcut http://algorithms.wtf.

 Please do not ask me for solutions.
 With very rare exceptions, I will say no, even if you are an instructor.
 I recognize that my stance limits the utility of these materials, especially for self-learners, but I'm trying to optimize the learning experience of my own students at Illinois.
 The point of homework is not to solve that particular homework problem, but to practice solving a type of problem and get honest feedback on your progress.
 I've found that when solutions are available, my own students are much more likely to rely on them, rather than trying to figure out the problems themselves, which means they get both less practice and less honest feedback, which means they do worse on exams and in the course overall.